-$\mu$ g/m = microgram(s) per cubic meter; NO2 = nitrogen dioxide; PM2.5 = particulates equal to or less than 2.5 microns in diameter; PM10 = particulates equal to or less than 10 microns in diameter; SO2 = sulfur dioxide
+μ g/m3 = microgram(s) per cubic meter; NO2 = nitrogen dioxide; PM{2.5} = particulates equal to or less than 2.5 microns in diameter; PM10 = particulates equal to or less than 10 microns in diameter; SO2 = sulfur dioxide

 The Air Quality Monitoring Program monitors ambient air throughout the state.
 The purpose is to monitor, assess and provide information on statewide ambient air quality conditions and trends as specified by the state and federal CAA.
 The Air Quality Monitoring Program works in conjunction with local air pollution agencies and some industries, measuring air quality throughout the states.